Quick links

 Regular events starting January 2025:

-Class instructor, Caroline Jack has been teaching similar classes in and around Bury St Edmunds for 20 years.
-She says:
+One is a gentle chair-based fitness class led by instructor Caroline Jack, who has been teaching similar classes in and around Bury St Edmunds for 20 years.
+The class is pay as you go and costs £7 per class.

-Details on the flyer below:
+Details on the flyers below.

 50% eco-friendly insulation